Av1sa/web_project_4/README.md

-# Project 4: Around The U.S.
+# Website: Around The U.S.

 It's a practice project for Yandex Practicum Web Developer course.